Housing Solutions Workshop

 • Martha Galvez, Executive Director, Housing Solutions Lab, NYU Furman Center

-In addition to these core staff, Abt Associates, the NYU Furman Center, and the Lincoln Institute may invite guest faculty to contribute to specific sessions of the Workshop.
+In addition to these core staff, Abt Associates and the NYU Furman Center may invite guest faculty to contribute to specific sessions of the Workshop.

 Eligibility criteria